 That means a traditional bank loan is out, as are most personal loans offered by online lenders.
 Those lenders will check your credit and could give you the boot pretty much immediately.

-It looks like you’re going to need a no credit check loan.
+It looks like you’re going to consider a no credit check loan.

 But before you sign that loan agreement, here are five things you need to know …